What Is the Job Description of a Copywriter?

-In this chapter, we’ll try to break down some of the common features of a copywriter’s job description.
+In this section, we’ll try to break down some of the common features of a copywriter’s job description.

-You already know that copywriters write copy for marketing materials, and the projects copywriters work on will typically fall into one of the main types of copywriting described in Chapter 2.
+The projects copywriters work on will typically fall into one of the main types of copywriting.

 But there is far more involved in creating these projects than simply putting words on a page.

 Nearly all copywriting projects will also involve one of more of the following tasks to complete.

 We touched on this when we discussed the basics of copywriting, but solid research is the foundation for nearly all copywriting projects.

 Finding out facts to support your claims, interesting details to include in your copy, or relevant stories from the past or present will all work together to engage your readers and make your copy really stand out.

 What research will you need to do?
 This can vary from project to project, but may include some, or all, of the following: